cisco/mindmeld/docs/source/userguide/getting_started.rst

 A notebook contains a list of cells.
 Each cell can contain executable code or formatted text.
 Right now the notebook contains only one empty code cell, labeled “In [1]:”.
 Try typing print("Hello world!") in the cell, and click on the play button or type Shift-Enter.
 This sends the current cell to this notebook’s python kernel, which runs it and returns the output.
 The result is displayed below the cell, and since we reached the end of the notebook, a new cell is automatically created.
 Go through the User Interface Tour from Jupyter’s Help menu to learn the basics.

 You are now ready to begin training and evaluating machine learning models for your application.
-The following sections describe the modules and functionality available in Workbench to build and evaluate state-of-the-art models to understand language, answer questions and power a conversational interface.
+The following sections describe the modules and functionality available in Workbench to build and evaluate state-of-the-art models to understand language, answer questions and power an advanced conversational interface.